SARSEP Fix-It Guide - You didn’t pass the annual deferral percentage test

 - Contribute (to the extent permitted by Internal Revenue Code Section 415) to all eligible non-highly compensated employees an amount necessary to raise the deferral percentage to pass the test.
 Calculate this amount to provide the same percentage rate for all non-highly compensated employees regardless of the SARSEP terms.

-- Effect distribution of excess contributions, adjusted for earnings through the date of correction, to highly compensated employees.
-Report on Form 1099-R as taxable for the year the distribution is made.
+- Effect distribution of excess contributions, adjusted for earnings through the date of correction, made to SEP-IRAs of highly compensated employees.
+Report the distribution on Form 1099-R as taxable for the year the distribution is made.

-- Contribute an amount equal to the total amount distributed to the SEP-IRAs of:
+- Contribute an amount equal to the total amount distributed to highly compensated employees to the SEP-IRAs of one of the following groups of non-highly compensated employees:

 - current non-highly compensated employees who were non-highly compensated employees in the year of the failure, or